Blount Animals | Alabama

 Upward Trend: The already-high intake increased 30% from 2022 to 2024.
 Intake in 2025, while lower than 2024, still surpassed 2022 and 2023.

 What Can the Animal Adoption Center of Blount County Do to Reduce Intakes?
 Even comunities with higher intake rates have succeeded in securing live outcomes for well above 90% of pets.
 But the higher the intake, the greater the challenge.
-Tthe AAC has the opportunity to reduce intake through:
+The AAC has the opportunity to reduce intake through:

 Intake by Owner Surrender